solidusio/solidus_gateway/README.md

 rails g solidus_gateway:install
 ```

 Finally, make sure to **restart your app**.
-Navigate to *Configuration >
+Navigate to *Settings >
-Payment Methods > New Payment Method* in the admin panel and you should see
+Payments > Payment Methods* in the admin panel.
+You should see a number of payment
-that a bunch of additional gateways have been added to the list.
+methods and the assigned provider for each.
+Click on the payment method you wish
+to change the provider, and you should see a number of options under the provider dropdown.

 Testing
 -------